An overview of Collaborative Editing, for Instructors and Tutors

 Showing that one selects a notebook and ticks the appropriate checkbox

-This will start the Notebook Server with the newer JupyterLab interface and the Share option for Collaborative Editing.
+This will start the Notebook Server with the JupyterLab interface and the Share option for Collaborative Editing.

 Working in a Collaborative Editing session.

-You will see the cursors from other users with an anonymous username.
+Once the link has been shared, you will see the cursors from other users with an anonymous username.
 This username will only appear for a few seconds to make room for the document's content.
 The guest can write all types of cells and execute markdown cells.

 Showing that the cursor for other users is shown in the interface